2000 Excelsior Henderson Super X Chassis 1525

 Once I returned home, the search began.
 Unfortunately, the factory was in the middle of bankruptcy reorganization and the hearing was to be on August 12th.
 This made purchasing a guessing game.
 Dealers were starting to panic and giving blow-out prices, others were keeping a poker face, hoping the hearing would pan out and the company wouldn't sink.
 Taking advantage of this, I drove to the various dealers and gathered my options.
 I finally settled on the Sunburnt Red / Oyster 2000 model you see here.
 This was a machine that I wanted from 'Womb to Tomb'.
 The decision was to literally buy it in the crate, prep it myself and maintain it myself.
 This is a bike I will never sell.
 I bought it with all of the factory offered accessories.
 The photos are here to share.
 I wanted to keep the ends of the crate but unfortunately the dealer I bought it from had stored it outside.
 The crate was water damaged so the logo'd end panels fell apart during the uncrating process.
 Nonetheless, no wrench other than my own has touched her since she left the factory in Belle Plaine Minnesota.

 If you are one of the lucky owners who has not yet discovered it, about 30% of the owners have been accounted for and are active or semi-active over at Yahoo Groups.
-There have been a number of splinter groups formed over the past few years but this seems to be the main one now.
+There have been a number of splinter groups formed over the years but Dan Hanlon has returned and established a permanent home for the Excelsior Henderson community and has begun manufacturing replacement OEM parts (link below).
+Between the Yahoo groups archives and the new and growing forum at Excelsior Henderson's website, almost any problem can be solved.
 Just about any question can be answered or has already been answered.
-Ironically, parts may actually be easier to get today than when the factory was in operation.
-A number of specialty people have jumped into the fray and most of the early production problems have been worked out by now.
+Ironically, parts are actually be easier to get today than the year or two after the factory shutdown.
+A number of specialty people have jumped into the fray and the early production problems have been worked out.
+The Excelsior Henderson homepage includes a moderated forum, technical resources, links to other companies that support the motorcycles and even an owner registry.
+A number of incomplete registries were started over the years but, the one at Excelsior Henderson is the only official one.

 Cifu Motorsports Home / Motorcycles / 2000 Excelsior Henderson Super X